Created on 05/06/2023 2:52:42 PM

 Penola is the only town of any size here.
 Coonawarra itself is little more than a dot on the map but it does have an attractive rail siding.

-There are a couple of dozen wineries with Cellar doors so the region is well worth an extended visit.
-The box below will give you quick access to the best accommodation deals in the region.
+There are a couple of dozen wineries with cellar door tasting and sales so the region is well worth an extended visit.

 See this page for details